Activiti/activiti-7-developers-guide/getting-started/getting-started-docker-compose.md

 Then use _activiti_ as default environment. <br>
 To start work execute _getKeycloakToken hruser_ in Postman Keycloak collection.
 Then run startProcess in rb-my-app Postman collection.

+### Common errors
+* Please be sure that you are located in docker-compose folder before running commands.
+* If something doesn't work with modeller first of all clear cookies or start in incognito window
+* If you are using nip.io address make sure that local firewall or company firewall doesn't block requiests